611RajSunil/GitHub-Basic-To-Advance/Foundations/GitHub-Foundation.md

 This conceptual clarity becomes extremely valuable when working in **large collaborative environments**, where repositories may contain thousands of commits, multiple active branches, and complex integration workflows.

-In **Collaboration & Production Workflows of this Git Masterclass**, we will extend these foundations to cover:
+In **Collaboration & Production Workflows of this Git Basic To Advance**, we will extend these foundations to cover:

 * **Git Diff** & **Git Stash**
 * Working with **remote repositories**